Meet Our Board Members

 Parker Murphy is a Traffic Engineer-in-Training with the City of Scottsdale.
 He attended Oregon State University and graduated in June 2017 with a bachelor’s degree in Civil Engineering.
 He has been a member of ASCE since 2013, starting with the Oregon State student chapter in his freshman year.
 As a student member, he actively participated with the student and professional outreach committee to bring working professionals into classrooms to present on interesting topics, offer guidance for young engineers, and provide opportunities for continued involvement in ASCE.
 Outside of the engineering world and YMF, he participates in competitive adult basketball leagues as well as volunteer coach youth basketball for City of Phoenix Parks and Recreation.

-Matt Hann, PE, Treasurer
+Matt Hann, PE, President Elect

 Black & Veatch